 As the name suggests, the book tries to bring to fore the dichotomy between the stands the politicians & State Officials took publicly (before Judicial Commissions, Conventional Media and Public), and before a hidden camera.

 In a recent interview, the author, a former Tehelka Journalist, says that the dichotomy is such blatant that the 2002 Gujarat riots and; the encounters & killings which took place after that appear nothing but the complicity of the state and its officials in crimes against humanity.

 According to the Author, when Tehelka, the employer, sensed Mr. Narendra Modi’s growing stature in National politics and his sure ascend as the Country’s next PM in 2014; it decided to shelve the sting.
 A decision which made the young investigative journalist feel betrayed, as she had risked her life to secretly video tape the top officials & politicians of the state to unearth the truth.
 Hence after much thought, she decided to compile & publish the sting & its revelations in the form of a book.

 As expected, in the secretly videotaped conversations with top bureaucrats and cops, there are multiple mentions of the then CM Narendra modi, his Home Minister Amit Shah, Maya Kodnani, VHP and other politicians.
 But mostly in a not so positive; or if said more aptly in a sense of “I have been betrayed” manner.

 The 205 page long book is quite engaging and has all the qualities of an investigative thriller.
 I completed the book in 5 hours.

-The author has gelled well her real Life, feelings, anguish, sadness, fear in the book.
+The author has portrayed well … her real Life, feelings, anguish, sadness, fear in the book.
 In short, you could feel how a young journalist in her mid-twenties would feel conducting such a risky sting.
 This makes the book more than just a wordy compilation of a sting operation.
 All this while you would keep admiring the woman for her bravado and resolve.

 I liked the book.